Pop Archives

 #3 Melbourne #1 Perth

-Single on W&G. Co-charted in Perth with Claude King's original.
+Single on W&G, charted in July 1962 in Melbourne and Perth.
+In Perth it charted with Claude King’s original.

 Kevin Shegog: Popular country singer and songwriter (1933-2000), originally from Tasmania, who recorded prolifically for W&G in Melbourne.